Ann Lhota said she’s been waiting on Alachua County’s libraries to purchase a book for 40 days.

 The graphic novel specifically hasn’t been purchased because it’s a retelling of the original book, Livingston said.
 Alachua County’s libraries have 11 copies of the book in four different formats: print, e-audio, e-book and CD

-“What we try to do is make sure that we have a balanced and fair collection,” she said of the library’s collection policy manual.
+“What we try to do is make sure that we have a balanced and fair collection,” she said of the district’s collection policy manual.

-The library system started allowing patrons to make purchase requests a few years ago, Livingston said.
+The district started allowing patrons to make purchase requests a few years ago, and in the last two years, it has purchased 35 of Lhota’s 39 requests, Livingston said.

 “Not all libraries allow their patrons to be able to put in purchase requests,” she said.

-Though public libraries are government entities funded by taxpayers, libraries aren’t obligated to buy a book in all forms, said Clay Calvert, the director of the Marion B. Brechner First Amendment Project at the University of Florida.
-(In this instance, those forms would be a textual book and a graphic novel.)
+Though public libraries are taxpayer-funded government entities, they aren’t obligated to buy a book in all its forms, said Clay Calvert, director of the Marion B. Brechner First Amendment Project at the University of Florida.
+(In the instance of “Clinton Cash,” those forms would be a textual book and a graphic novel.)

-A library cannot discriminate against a book because of its political viewpoint, Calvert said.
-However, if the content is the same in both versions, the requirement of content neutrality is most likely satisfied, he said.
+If the content is the same in both versions of “Clinton Cash,” the requirement of content neutrality is most likely satisfied, he said.

 Meanwhile, Lhota said she has continued to push for the book’s purchase by emailing city officials.